My Account

 Belgium

-Antwerp is funky, Flemish, rich in art, cosy, relaxed and exciting, all at the same time.
-Belgium’s second largest city is, to put it briefly, simply wonderful.
+Antwerp is funky, Flemish, rich in art, cozy, relaxed, and exciting, all at the same time.
+Belgium’s second-largest city is, to put it briefly, simply wonderful.
 If you’re in the mood for sightseeing, be sure to visit the Rubens House.
 The world-famous painter is a child of the city, and the house is a jewel of unparalleled beauty – with a studio and garden and, of course, paintings.
-No less exciting is the DIVA Diamond Museum; Antwerp has been a trading centre for precious stones for centuries.
+No less exciting is the DIVA Diamond Museum; Antwerp has been a trading center for precious stones for centuries.
 Experts believe that four out of five of the world’s rough diamonds have been in this city at some point.
-And, last but not least, architecture fans rave about the Museum an de Strom, or MAS for short.
-An imposing warehouse with metre-high glass walls and a panoramic roof on the 10th floor.
-And even those who don’t feel like sightseeing will get their money’s worth.
-Simply stroll through the special quarters of the city, admire original clothes in shop windows: After all, this is where the Belgian fashion revolution began with designers like Dries van Noten, Ann Demeulemeester, Dirk Bikkembergs, Raf Simons, Martin Margiela – trained and inspired by the Royal Academy of Fine Arts in Antwerp.
+And last but not least, architecture fans rave about the Museum an de Strom, or MAS for short.
+This imposing warehouse features meter-high glass walls and a panoramic roof on the 10th floor.
+Even those who don’t feel like sightseeing will get their money’s worth.
+Simply stroll through the city’s special quarters and admire original clothing in shop windows.
+After all, this is where the Belgian fashion revolution began with designers like Dries van Noten, Ann Demeulemeester, Dirk Bikkembergs, Raf Simons, and Martin Margiela – trained and inspired by the Royal Academy of Fine Arts in Antwerp.
 Or stop off at one of the beautiful cafés – it is there that the city will give you a sense of what it is all about.
 Simply adorable.

 Maastrich